 Harris plays a famous photographer with a terminal disease, and has requested his son pilot a road trip to Kansas, where he might develop decades-old photos at the last storefront in America to process Kodachrome film.
 Matt agrees, because Dad’s connections might help him save his career, but the acid flies the moment the men are reunited and pumps consistently throughout the trip.

 “What have you done with your life?” father asks son after barely more than a handshake.
 Son gleefully responds that the only people left in dad’s life are employees, and soon enough he’ll deservedly die alone.

 Olsen becomes inevitable romantic fodder for Sudeikis, though she has an interesting (if not under-explored) backstory as a self-saboteur divorcee.
 This is the Sudeikis-Harris show, and it really works.

-When illness overtakes the foul-mouthed photographer, he mourns the loss of all the love he had for his once-infant son.
-Feeding Matt from a bottle in the middle of the night was the happiest he had ever been, he says, as he wonders aloud what broke inside him and led him from that place.
+When the foul-mouthed photographer succumbs to his illness, he mourns the loss of all the love he had for his once-infant son.
+Feeding Matt from a bottle in the middle of the night was the happiest he had ever been, he says, as he wonders aloud what broke inside of him and led him from that place.
 Cue waterworks.

 It should be said that the film does not fetishize the dusty tech of years past, as the premise might suggest.
-There are plenty of relics like cassette tapes, beat-up Cabirolets, record players and of course Kodak camera film.
+There are plenty of relics like cassette tapes, beat-up Cabirolets, record players and of course Kodak cameras amnd film.
 None of the equipment is played up for cheap nostalgia.

 If anything, that works in movie’s favor.
 There’s a moment when Sudeikis has to load a camera, and he recites a poem his dad taught him as a child to make sure the film catches and locks into place.
 It’s almost as tear-jerky as the hospital bed confessions.